kerempar/CarND-Term2-P5/README.md

 ###Model Predictive Control with Latency

 Model Predictive Control has been implemeted to handle a 100 millisecond latency.
 In order to deal with latency, the state values coming from the server were updated with the predicted values for 100 millisecond before being sent to the MPC block by using the following equations.
+In other words, a simulation has been run using the vehicle model starting from the current state for the duration of the latency.
+The resulting state from the simulation was the new initial state for MPC.

 \\[
  x_{t+1} = x_t  + v_t * cos(ψ_t) * dt